 They’re cute, they’re tiny and they come in a variety of colours.
-Here’s how to grow and care for Fittonia (nerve plant).
+Here’s how to grow and care for Fittonia albivenis (or commonly known as nerve plant).

-Dubbed as the hobbits of tropical plants, these tiny stunners are known as nerve plants (Fittonia Albivenis, or also known as the Nerve Plant, Mosaic Plant or Net Plant) mainly due to their delicately vivid veins.
-These evergreens are most popularly loved for their dark green leaves with silvery white veins (‘Argyroneura’), which also come in varieties of pink, white, green and red veins (‘Pearcei’) too.
+Dubbed as the hobbits of tropical houseplants, these tiny stunners are known as nerve plants (Fittonia Albivenis, or also known as the Nerve Plant, Mosaic Plant or Net Plant) mainly due to their delicately vivid veins.
+These evergreens are most popularly loved for their dark green leaves with silvery white veins (‘Argyroneura’), which also come in varieties of pink leafs, white leafs, green leafs and red veins (‘Pearcei’) too.

 They are the perfect indoor plants as they can be placed in terrariums or hanging baskets to add a minimalist pizzazz to the home.
 Or just place their tiny pots on low coffee tables for a quick sprucing-up of your living area.
 Alternatively, they can also be used outdoors as ground cover to complement larger decorative plants.